Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/disaster-recovery.md

 - If you are using Azure Private Link, please follow separate instructions in this Github for [deploying the migration tool with Azure Private Link](/FHIR-data-migration-tool-docs/private-link-sample/ReadMe.md).

 ### Custom search parameters
-- If you have custom search parameters that need to be migrated over, please note the following:
+- If you have custom search parameters that need to be migrated over during DR activity, please note the following:
-	- The FHIR Migration Tool will copy over custom search parameters from your Azure API for FHIR over to your Azure Health Data Services FHIR service at the very beginning of migration.
+	- The FHIR Migration Tool will copy over custom search parameters from your Azure API for FHIR or Azure Health Data Services FHIR service over to your Azure Health Data Services FHIR service at the very beginning of migration.
 	- Once migration has started, if you wish to add any more custom search parameters after that, you must add them directly to the Azure Health Data Service FHIR service post-migration.
 	-  Once all your custom search parameters are in Azure Health Data Service FHIR service (regardless of if they were added by the migration tool or manually), you will need to run $reindex post-migration in order to index the custom search parameters and be able to use them in live production.
 	- Learn more about custom search parameters: